 Note: One of the stories published on Our Fireside Stories – “Maid is mama” – is an outworking of the fundamentally transactional relationship between a maid and her employing family, the business of which is tranquilized by the very real attachments formed between all concerned.
 And what it must have been like to jump between the two familial contexts—white suburbia and…the township.
 Pretend family, real family.
-As I allowed my mind to wonder back to the nineties and thought about our maid Winicia and how much we loved her, and how kind she was; there is an underlying pain as I was forced to confront the tragic reality, that these women, many of whom were mothers themselves, gave up their lives and families to look after us—to ensure the survival of themselves and their own.
+As I allowed my mind to wonder back to the nineties and our maid Winicia…how much we loved her, and how kind she was; there is an underlying pain as I was forced to confront the tragic reality, that these women, many of whom were mothers themselves, gave up their lives and families to look after us—to ensure the survival of themselves and their own.

 So many people responded to my story with beautiful, special memories but as white South Africa looks back on the joy of childhood and the black mamas who are so much a part of our hearts and families, it’s important to remember and acknowledge the cost…

 This is Tracy’s story…

 My daughter did a school project about apartheid when she was 10 years old, in 2005.
 The assignment was for children to take the role of reporter and interview their parents and grandparents about their lives as 10-year-olds living under apartheid; they designed the questions themselves.

 What did you think about apartheid?

 … “I didn’t think about it when I was 10.”
 (I was embarrassed to admit.)

 … “No, I didn’t see many black children; I only really saw grownups who worked as maids or gardeners in the houses and shops, or at school.”

 Did you have a maid or gardener?

 … “Yes, everyone I knew had a maid and a gardener.”